-A collection of articles exploring education, learning and social change.
-We look, in particular, to provide a space for people to explore the theory and practice of informal education, social action, social pedagogy and lifelong learning.
+A collection of articles exploring education, learning and community.
+We look, in particular, to provide a space for people to explore the theory and practice of informal education, community learning and development, social action, social pedagogy and lifelong learning.

 Featured in the encyclopaedia :

 What is community development?
 The idea of community development grew, in large part, out of the activities of colonial administrators.
 We examine this legacy and the theory and practice that emerged.
 We also look to the body of overlapping ideas, including community participation, community organization and community work.
 In this piece we suggest that community development is perhaps best used to describe those approaches which use a mix of informal education, collective action and organizational development and focus on cultivating social justice, mutual aid, local networks and communal coherence.

 What is youth work?
 Exploring the history, theory and practice of work with young people.
 What is youth work?
 Where did it come from?
 What is the state of youth work practice today?
 We explore the development of the theory and practice of youth work in Britain and Northern Ireland – and its uncertain future.